randd-ciscorp/SCM-ROS2-driver/doc/camera_controls.md

 - ISP controls (`SCM-2M1`, `SCM-8M1` and `SCM-RGBD1`)
 - ToF parameters (`SCM-ToF1` and `SCM-RGBD1`)

-:info: The camera controls value is based on CIS Procotol.
+ℹ️ The camera controls value is based on CIS Procotol.
 Please check the corresponding documentation for more details.

-:warning: `SCM-RGBD1` node does not handle parameters tuning yet.
+⚠️ `SCM-RGBD1` node does not handle parameters tuning yet.
 (WiP)

 ## ISP